 I’m also an introvert so I will think before I speak, and I need time to process.
-Plus there are nervous people potentially, weighing up whether or not they’ll sound stupid.
+[See here for a great Time article on how introverts process] Plus there are nervous people potentially, weighing up whether or not they’ll sound stupid.
 You may need to wait 6 – 8 seconds, and this will seem like a really long time!
 You can fill in the time by counting silently in your head or squeezing your toes – try one squeeze per second.

 And of course you’re going to stay looking alert, with an encouraging expression on your face!
 Smile, look happy to be there… and direct your gaze gently to different parts of the audience.